 False profiles are similar to account hacking due to the intention of possibly damaging a person or a company’s reputation by impersonating them online.
 Additionally, creating false profiles can be done rather quickly and may make it difficult to identify the perpetrator.

-Slut shaming often occurs when private messages are exchanged when “sexting” becomes public.
-This is common among young people and adolescents, but anyone at any age can be subjected to being slut shamed.
+Slut shaming often occurs when private “sexting” messages are shared publicly.
+This is common among young people and adolescents, but anyone at any age can be slut shamed.

 Body shaming refers to negative remarks made about someone’s body image, shape, weight or size, and is intended to humiliate the person who is perceived to be physically unattractive.
 Anyone can be a target of body or fat-shaming, especially when comments are made online on social media accounts for other users to see.